 The Psychological Benefits of Animal Companionship

 Having an ESA by your side can lead to a reduction in anxiety symptoms.
-Cuddling or petting an animal can trigger calming responses in your body, thus offering a form of natural therapy.
+While you may be doing things like sipping on some stress-relief tea for your anxiety and stress, cuddling or petting an animal can trigger calming responses in your body, thus offering a form of natural therapy.
 Here are some specific ways ESAs can support your emotional well-being:

 Obtaining and Using an ESA Letter